lhalstro/dotfiles/README.md

 This theme is primarily solarized dark, dircolors were taken from [here](https://github.com/seebi/dircolors-solarized).
 If tmux looks off then you probably forgot to install [tpm](https://github.com/tmux-plugins/tpm) and install the plugins.

 ### To Do

+- os-specific dotfiles
+    - source custom dotfile for specific system
+    - cat script to show what full dotfile looks like?

 - fix theme colors on macOS
     - ~~dircolors command doesnt work~~